PavPavv/my_programming_bookmarks/md/frontend/angular.md

 ng e2e <options...>
 ```

+### Root module

+The term module does double duty in an Angular application and refers to both a JavaScript module and an Angular module.
+JavaScript modules are used to track dependencies in the application and ensure that the browser receives only the code it requires.
+Angular modules are used to configure a part of the Angular application.
+Every application has a root Angular module, which is responsible for describing the application to Angular.
+For applications created with the ng new command, the root module is called AppModule, and it is defined in the app.module.ts file in the src/app folder.

 ## Component

 An Angular component can be identified by the component suffix (e.g., _my-custom-name.component.ts_) and has the following: